pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

 ### 5.6 Example of Load Balancing - Config File

 Use config file to configure a load balancing traffic as an example.
-Achieves are same as [5.3 Example of Load Balancing - Admin Interface](#53-example-of-load-balancing---admin-interface), only changed using config file to initializing the ProxySQL configuration.
+Achieves the same as [5.3 Example of Load Balancing - Admin Interface](#53-example-of-load-balancing---admin-interface), only changed using config file to initializing the ProxySQL configuration.

 > **Note:**
 >